 As Professor J.M.
-Balkin observes, "the practice of constitutional fidelity creates social and psychological pressures on us because the Constitution exists in a political system that is certainly not completely just and may in fact be very unjust."
-For black public defenders, who are acutely aware of this country's use of the Constitution to justify and maintain black subjugation, these pressures present a unique challenge that is exhausting.
+Balkin observes, "the practice of constitutional fidelity creates social and psychological pressures on us because the Constitution exists in a political system that is certainly not completely just and may in fact be very unjust."167 For black public defenders, who are acutely aware of this country's use of the Constitution to justify and maintain black subjugation, these pressures present a unique challenge that is exhausting.
 January 6th transformed this exhaustion into despair.
-It also made many of us realize that, despite our fidelity to the Constitution and our daily fight to achieve its full potential, Derrick Bell's declaration that "Black people will never gain full equality in this country" is likely true.
-If white privilege is so formidable that it protects white people who, in order to preserve and further white supremacy, are willing to attack the heart of democracy itself, then full citizenship and equality for black people is truly unattainable.
+It also made many of us realize that, despite our fidelity to the Constitution that "Black people will never gain full equality in this country" is likely true.168 If white privilege is so formidable that it protects white people who, in order to preserve and further white supremacy, are willing to attack the heart of democracy itself, then full citizenship and equality for black people is truly unattainable.